The fundraiser, which runs through May 7, aims to assist new graduates in purchasing supplies for their ministry.

-The visits offer a look at seminary life in St. Louis and Fort Wayne, Ind.
+The “call day” services were held April 24–25 at the seminaries in St. Louis and Fort Wayne, Ind.

 The Rev. Barrie E. Henke was elected to his fourth term as district president on the first ballot.

 The Rev. Scott C. Sailer was elected to his second term as district president on the first ballot.